j-quinn01/j-quinn01/README.md

 ### Hi there 👋
+I am a student at Bates College currently studying abroad at LSE.
+I have a basic knowledge of python, and have been working on some data science projects for my courses.
+Below you can find some of the projects I have been working on recently.
 <!--
 **j-quinn01/j-quinn01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.